jgallaway2011/ClickyGame/README.md

 * Josh Gallaway (https://github.com/jgallaway2011)

 ## Future Development Work
-* Issue with game not resetting properly when user has one.
-They have to click two times to rest the game currently as opposed to one time!
+* Issue with game not resetting properly when user has won.
+They have to click two times to reset the game currently as opposed to one time!